-The CDP application process for 2015 is now open.
+The CDP application process is open.

 How to Apply/Deadlines